benjamin-awd/monopoly/README.md

 ## Features
 - Parses PDFs using predefined configuration classes per bank.
 - Handles locked PDFs with credentials passed via environment variables.
-- Supports a variety of date/number formats and determines if a transaction is debit or credit.
+- Supports adding OCR for image-based bank statements.
 - Provides a generic parser that can be used without any predefined configuration (caveat emptor).
 - Includes a safety check (enabled by default) that validates totals for debit or credit statements.